middlegear/Saikou/README.md

 - Saikou or any of its developer/staff doesn't host any of the contents found inside Saikou.
 Any and all images and anime/manga information found in the app are taken from various public APIs (AniList, MyAnimeList, Kitsu).

-- Furthermore, all of the anime/manga links found in Saikou are taken from various 3rd party anime hosting websites.

-- Saikou or it's owners aren't liable for any misuse of any of the contents found inside or outside of the app and cannot be held accountable for the distribution of any of the contents found inside the app.

-- By using Saikou, you comply to the fact that the developer of the app is not responsible for any of the contents found in the app; nonetheless they may or may not be from their legitimate sources.

-- If the internet infringement issues are involved, please contact the source website.
-The developer does not assume any legal responsibility.

 ## License

 Saikou is licensed under the [GNU General Public License v3.0](LICENSE.md)